 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-This is a good example of the striped shirts worn.
+This is a good example of the striped shirts worn by Zuni males.
 The sides could have been tied together.
-Although called a child's poncho it could very well have been made for a small man.
+Although called a child's poncho it could have been made for a small man.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome